urgellx/usaes/README.md

 # Urgelle's Short and Easy Stuff

-## What's included in this repository:

-### A few very very small scripts
+## A few very very small scripts
+### FZF
+Two fzf bookmarking scripts, one to save what's in the clipboard
+and another one to open (Firefox & Amfora) or copy them.

+###ROFI
+Two to download, open, and save videos where you want (interactive)
+(Uses mpv and yt-dlp, folder are easily changed)
 One to shut down and reboot.
 One to mount and unmount Luks encrypted usb keys.
-Two fzf bookmarking scripts, one to save what's in the clipboard
-and another one to open (Firefox & Amfora) or copy them.

 ## Have a good day, internet person.